nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 So, open the enmeshed App, navigate to "Contacts" and select your Relationship.
 Then, tap on "New Message", enter a subject and body and tap on "Send".

-In order to fetch the Message, we need to [synchronize the Connector with the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}) again.
+In order to fetch the Message, we need to synchronize the Connector with the Backbone again.

+{% include rapidoc api_route_regex="^post /api/v2/Account/Sync$" %}
 The response should contain a Message with the content you entered in the App.

 ## What's next?